 STORAGE: Collards can be stored for 5-7 days.
 The key is to avoid excess moisture, so do not wash it until you are ready to use it.
-Wrap the whole bunch in a paper towel and store it in a sealed plastic bag in your refrigerator.
+Wrap the whole bunch in a paper towel or tea towel and store it in a sealed plastic bag in your refrigerator.

-RECIPE: The Kale (or Collard) Salad That Started it All from Joshua McFadden's "Six Seasons" (serves 2-4)
+Recipe: The Kale (or Collard) Salad That Started it All from Joshua McFadden's Six Seasons (serves 2-4)

 There are many ways to make a good kale (or collard) salad but this is the best one yet.
 And the dressing is good on loads of other salads too: try it on arugula, lettuce, or salad mix.